dagga/rpm/README.md

 ## Prerequisites

-You need a Linux system (Fedora, RHEL, CentOS, AlmaLinux, etc.) with the following installed:
+You need a Linux system (Fedora, RHEL, CentOS, AlmaLinux, RockyLinux, etc.) with the following installed:

 1.  **Java 21** (Max required for Gradle 8.14+)
 2.  **rpm-build** (Required to build the RPM)